gstage01/DoseHIPAA/07-systems_access_policy.md

 1. The level of security assigned to a user to the organization's information systems is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 2. All access requests are treated on a "least-access principle."
-3. <mark>`Dose Health maintains a minimum necessary approach to access to Customer data.
-As such, Dose Health, including all workforce members, does not readily have access to any ePHI.`</mark>
+3. Dose Health maintains a minimum necessary approach to access to Customer data.
+As such, Dose Health, including all workforce members, does not readily have access to any ePHI.

 ## 7.4 Access Authorization